Golan Heights: Israeli settlements

 On 23 April 2019, Israel Prime Minister Benjamin Netanyahu announced that he would bring a resolution for government approval to name a new community in the Golan Heights after U.S. President Donald Trump.
 The planned settlement was unveiled as Trump Heights on 16 June 2019.
 Further plans for settlement expansion on the Golan were part of the agenda of Benjamin Netanyahu's incoming coalition in 2023.

+In December 2024, Prime Minister Netanyahu announced an updated plan to further expand settlements on the Golan Heights.
+As of the end of 2024, the Israeli settler population was estimated to be about 31,000 people.

 Geography

 Geology

 The plateau that Israel controls is part of a larger area of volcanic basalt fields stretching north and east that were created in the series of volcanic eruptions that began recently in geological terms, almost 4 million years ago.
 The rock forming the mountainous area in the northern Golan Heights, descending from Mount Hermon, differs geologically from the volcanic rocks of the plateau and has a different physiography.
 The mountains are characterised by lighter-colored, Jurassic-age limestone of sedimentary origin.
 Locally, the limestone is broken by faults and solution channels to form a karst-like topography in which springs are common.

 Geologically, the Golan plateau and the Hauran plain to the east constitute a Holocene volcanic field that also extends northeast almost to Damascus.
 Much of the area is scattered with dormant volcanos, as well as cinder cones, such as Majdal Shams.
 The plateau also contains a crater lake, called Birkat Ram ("Ram Pool"), which is fed by both surface runoff and underground springs.
 These volcanic areas are characterised by basalt bedrock and dark soils derived from its weathering.
 The basalt flows overlie older, distinctly lighter-colored limestones and marls, exposed along the Yarmouk River in the south.